Not by Might nor by Power– Daniel 4

 Now is a good time to reflect – have we thanked God recently for all the wonderful blessings He has placed in our lives?

-Lord, it is all too easy for us to forget You are the source of all of our provision, protection, and health.
+Lord, it is all too easy for us to forget You are the source of all of our provision, protection, healing and health.
 All good blessings have come from You.
-In the power of the Holy Spirit, we worship the Father and Jesus Christ, the source of our eternal salvation and healing.
+In the power of the Holy Spirit, we worship the Father, and Jesus Christ, the source of our eternal salvation.
 Forgive us for all of our sins, including our negligence towards You, our loved ones, and those around us.
 In Jesus’ name we pray, Amen.